Deploying Rancher On OpenStack

 2019/06/17 22:26:27 [INFO] cluster [c-h5nmn] provisioning: Building Kubernetes cluster 2019/06/17 22:26:27 [INFO] cluster [c-h5nmn] provisioning: [dialer] Setup tunnel for host [XXX.XXX.XXX.XXX] 2019/06/17 22:26:27 [ERROR] cluster [c-h5nmn] provisioning: Failed to set up SSH tunneling for host [XXX.XXX.XXX.XXX]: Can’t establish dialer connection: can not build dialer to c-h5nmn:m-tqqgm 2019/06/17 22:26:27 [ERROR] cluster [c-h5nmn] provisioning: Removing host [XXX.XXX.XXX.XX] from node lists 2019/06/17 22:26:27 [ERROR] cluster [c-h5nmn] provisioning: Cluster must have at least one etcd plane host: failed to connect to the following etcd host(s) [XXX.XXX.XXX.XXX] 2019/06/17 22:26:27 [ERROR] ClusterController c-h5nmn [cluster-provisioner-controller] failed with: Cluster must have at least one etcd plane host: failed to connect to the following etcd host(s) [XXX.XXX.XXX.XXX]

-Each individual node in the cluster will also be updated with the relevant information:
+If your deployment were successful, the cluster management dashboard would be updated: Each node in the cluster will also be updated with the relevant information:

 Creating A Project